 Interim Centre Head of Centre for Reproductive Health at Hudson Institute of Medical Research, Associate Professor Patrick Western’s research is focused on understanding the epigenetic processes underlying establishment of the germ cell lineage and the impact of transmitted epigenetic information on the next generation.

-A/Prof Western leads the Germ Cell Development and Epigenetics Group within the Centre for Reproductive Health at Hudson Institute of Medical Research.
-Using genetic and pharmacological models, the Germ Cell Development and Epigenetics Group studies mechanisms regulating epigenetic programming in the germline and the impacts of germline epigenetic information on offspring development.
-Our work combines discovery science with translational research aimed at developing clinically relevant information required for understanding the impacts of epigenetic programming on disease inheritance, and the potential interactions between epigenomic drugs and the germline epigenome, and subsequent outcomes in offspring.
+A/Prof Western leads the Germ Cell Development and Epigenetics Research group within the Centre for Reproductive Health at Hudson Institute of Medical Research.
+Using genetic and pharmacological models, the Germ Cell Development and Epigenetics Research group studies mechanisms regulating epigenetic programming in the germline and the impacts of germline epigenetic information on offspring development.
+The work combines discovery science with translational research aimed at developing clinically relevant information required for understanding the impacts of epigenetic programming on disease inheritance, and the potential interactions between epigenomic drugs and the germline epigenome, and subsequent outcomes in offspring.

 Publication highlights